Pavani2905/Pavani2905./README.md

 # Hi, I'm Pavani Vardhineedi 👋

 Welcome to my GitHub profile!
-I'm Pavani Vardhineedi, currently pursuing my Bachelor's in Technology (B.Tech) with a focus on Artificial Intelligence and Machine Learning (AIML) with a strong foundation and technical expertise in Artificial intelligence Machine learing, Wed development, data science gained through practical projects and internships.
+I'm Pavani Vardhineedi, currently pursuing my Bachelor's in Technology (B.Tech) with a focus on Artificial Intelligence and Machine Learning (AIML) with a strong foundation and technical expertise in Artificial intelligence Machine learing, Web development, data science gained through practical projects and internships.
 I am eager to contribute to innovative projects.
 Everyday is a new day to learn so many amazing things, excited to see what's in the future store..

 ## 🎓 Education
 **BTech in AI & ML**, Swarnandhra College of Engineering and Technology, Narsapur, AP, India